rsdoiel/antenna/libraries.md

 date: 2024-12-17, from: Association of Research Libraries News

-<p>Last Updated on December 17, 2024, 10:17 am ET Sign up to receive the Day in Review by email.
+<p>Last Updated on December 18, 2024, 2:59 pm ET Sign up to receive the Day in Review by email.
 Jump to: Tuesday, December 17 &#124; Wednesday, December 18 &#124; Thursday,...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-december-16-19/">Day in Review (December 16–19)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>